Hitachi High-Tech Acquires Majority Interest In Nabsys

 Transaction Strengthens the Molecular Research and Diagnostics Business by Providing Human Genome Analysis Solutions

-Tokyo and Providence, RI, Aug 1, 2024 - (JCN Newswire) - Hitachi High-Tech Corporation (Hitachi High- Tech) and Nabsys 2.0 LLC (Nabsys) announced today that Hitachi High-Tech has acquired a majority interest in Nabsys, a developer and manufacturer of instrumentation and consumables for the analysis of genomic structural variation.
+Hitachi High-Tech Corporation (Hitachi High-Tech) and Nabsys 2.0 LLC (Nabsys) announced today that Hitachi High-Tech has acquired a majority interest in Nabsys, a developer and manufacturer of instrumentation and consumables for the analysis of genomic structural variation.
 This transaction will make Nabsys a consolidated subsidiary of Hitachi High-Tech Group.

 Background

-SVs are the dominant form of genomic variation and implicated in a wide array of disease states.
-Electronic genome mapping provides information that traditional cytogenetics and short-read sequencing do not fully cover and thuspotentially improves the identification of SVs implicated in rare diseases.
+SVs are the dominant form of genomic variation and are implicated in a wide array of disease states.
+Electronic genome mapping provides information that traditional cytogenetics and short-read sequencing do not fully cover and thus potentially improves the identification of SVs implicated in rare diseases.
 Further, identifying SVs might propel the identification of some oncogenic drivers, which are critical mutations promoting cancer initiation and progression.

 Future Developments